MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_FileSystem_Provider.md

 directories and files on your computer.
 A **FileSystem** drive can be a logical or phsyical drive, directory, or mapped network share.

+A drive called `TEMP:` will be mapped to the user's temporary directory path.

+>[!NOTE]
+> Contents in the TEMP: drive are not automatically removed by PowerShell and
+> is up to the user or operating system to manage.

 The **FileSystem** provider supports the following cmdlets, which are covered in this article.